 The physical environment also features prominently.
 Much like generations of sailors before her, McCann marvels at ice – the bergs, the floes, the glaciers – and the sometimes otherworldly play of the light here.
 But I was fascinated by what lies beneath.
 There is the ocean’s bathymetry (the underwater topography) and the incredible story of the mapping of the ocean floor (see also the biography of Marie Tharp: Soundings: The Story of the Remarkable Woman Who Mapped the Ocean Floor).
 These efforts revealed the existence of mid-ocean ridges that helped the theory of plate tectonics finally find wide acceptance (see Mid-Ocean Ridges and my review of The Tectonic Plates are Moving!).

 But McCann really enraptured me with the currents.
-These slowly travelling bodies of water shape our climate on a planetary scale (see also The Great Ocean Conveyor: Discovering the Trigger for Abrupt Climate Change) and understanding their three-dimensional nature is an ongoing mission (see also Ocean Circulation in Three Dimensions).
+These slowly travelling bodies of water shape our climate on a planetary scale (see also The Great Ocean Conveyor: Discovering the Trigger for Abrupt Climate Change) and understanding their three-dimensional nature is an ongoing mission (see also my review of Ocean Circulation in Three Dimensions).
 Invisible to us, this underwater realm features waves, eddies, gyres, and underwater storms of staggering proportions.
-McCann captures some of this mysterious grandeur in her descriptions: “In the Weddell and Ross seas, which lie on either side of West Antarctica, the water becomes heavy as salt leaches out of the ice shelves, forming waterfalls below the ocean surface that plunge up to 2 kilometres into the abyss.”
-Her helpful notes link to an amazing animation put together by the Research School of Earth Sciences at the Australian National University.
+McCann captures some of this mysterious grandeur in her descriptions: “In the Weddell and Ross seas, which lie on either side of West Antarctica, the water becomes heavy as salt leaches out of the ice shelves, forming waterfalls below the ocean surface that plunge up to 2 kilometres into the abyss.” (p.
+144) Her helpful notes link to an amazing animation put together by the Research School of Earth Sciences at the Australian National University.

 “Currents form an underwater realm of staggering proportions.
 McCann captures some of this mysterious grandeur in her descriptions”